tonyxforce/dmxcubeMINI/README.md

 I have allowed for 2 methods to restore the factory default settings: Pressing the encoder during power on or multiple power cycles.

 Method 1: Press the encoder while the device boots, then release it after about 1-2 seconds and then short press it again to make sure the device doesn't reset accidentally.
+Wait for about 10 seconds to abort factory reset

 Method 2: Allow the Cube about 1-4 seconds to start, then power cycle it.
 Do this at least 5 times to restore factory default settings.